Jonty Hurwitz: Nano sculpture

-In 2014, Hurwitz worked in the field of Nanoart using multiphoton lithography and photogrammetry to create the world's smallest human portraits of his first love.
+In 2014, Hurwitz and Davidoff worked in the field of Nanoart using multiphoton lithography and photogrammetry to create the world's smallest human portraits of his first love.
 The works of art were inspired by the nineteenth century marble sculpture of Cupid and Psyche by Antonio Canova.
 Smaller details of the works are at approximately the 300 nanometer scale, similar to the wavelengths of visible light and hence visualised by a scanning electron microscope.
 To create these works Hurwitz collaborated with a team of over 20 people, including Stephan Hengsbach of the Karlsruhe Institute of Technology and Yehiam Prior of the Weizmann Institute of Science.
 In February 2015, Hurwitz's sculpture "Trust" was awarded the world record for the "Smallest sculpture of a human" by the Guinness Book of Records.

 Technology

-Hurwitz is the Founder and Chairman of the AI research company [Daizy], overseeing the long-term research towards building a generative AI model able to give investment analytics on companies, with a focus on [Risk] and [ESG].
+Hurwitz is the Founder and Chairman of the AI research company Daizy, overseeing the long-term research generative AI model for financial media, with a focus on Risk and Impact.
 He is also the co-founder of Claim Technology Ltd.

 Hurwitz arrived in London in 1995 following his travels in India and got his first job researching financial data visualization for Gilbert de Botton, Chairman and Founder of Global Asset Management (GAM).
 Hurwitz left Global Asset Management after two years forming his own company, Delve, to develop the R&D in financial data visualisation.
 In 1996, GAM launched its financial reporting technology built by Hurwitz.
 Hurwitz's newly formed graphics and software team evolved over several years publishing several visualization projects (non-exhaustive list) like News International visual archives on the Cold War and the Industrial Revolution (1997), Biosys an environmental simulation published by Take 2 Interactive (1998) and "Oceans of Innovation" by the British Foreign Office (1998).
 The latter work was nominated for a BAFTA Award.
 In 2005, Hurwitz's company Delve was acquired by Alternative Investment Market listed company Statpro Group PLC (SOG).
 Hurwitz joined Statpro as Creative Director where he designed the first Cloud Computing analytics and risk platform for asset data.
 In 2008, Statpro launched its flagship product Statpro Revolution which was the result of this R&D. By 2014, eight out of the top ten largest asset managers in the world were Statpro Clients.

 Hurwitz was co-founding Chief Technology Officer of Wonga.com in 2007 where he designed and built the first real-time online consumer loan system in the world.
 During this period, Wonga's technology won several awards (listed below).
 By 2011, Wonga had begun to attract criticism and Hurwitz, as the inventor of the technology, found himself with not enough influence to guide the now large company's use of his designs.
 After several attempts at changing Wonga's strategy, he resigned from his operational role in November 2011, and released his sculpture entitled Co-Founder.

 Hurwitz's technology is credited with several innovations in the financial services industry: